Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 How to Build a Quality Following

-Delight people by making content feel very custom to their experiences.
+Delight people by making quality content that feels very custom to their experiences and pain points.
 Keep them coming back for more.

 Now that’s how to do social media marketing!

 Do you want to know how to create a sound social media marketing plan and get results?

 Know how much you have to spend on your marketing efforts and where you need to spend it.

 Social media may feel like “free” advertising.
 But it’s far from that.